 You'll learn about:

-To get started, add the objects to the scene.
-We're going to add them all at the same time and then assign them to layers so you can clearly see what you're building.
+We're going to add all the objects at the same time and then assign them to layers so you can clearly see what you're building.

 Your project should look like this: